metagov/daostar/DAOIPs/daoip-3.md

 ## Abstract

-This standard provides the basic architecture for a permissionless attestation framework where different parties can make arbitrary and conflicting attestations about membership, contributions, and other data relevant to DAOs and their members.
+This standard provides a basic indexing architecture on top of the verifiable credentials specification, in order to bootstrap a permissionless attestation system for DAOs.

 ## Motivation